GSabadini/gsabadini/README.md

 ### Hi there 👋

-- 🌱 I'm currently learning Golang, Software Architecture and Code Design
+- 🌱 I'm currently learning Software Architecture and Code Design
 - 👯 I’m looking to collaborate on Golang projects
 - 💬 Ask me about anything
 - 📫 How to reach me: gabriels.facina@gmail.com